geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 > Illegible text is indicated by question marks.
 Hover over <span data-tippy="illegible text" class="red">[???]</span> to see comment.

 **Authorship:** At the conclusion of each season the editors of the Attic Chest invited contributors to acknowledge their anonymous works, and such acknowledgements were compiled into lists of contributions.
 Unfortunately these lists exhibit major inconsistencies.
 For example, Eleanor Anne Porden is often identified as the author of pieces written in a recognisably different hand.
 The names of acknowledged authors have been added as they appear in the Gell Collection.
+Where the attribution is in error, and the author can be reliably identified from handwriting, style, or internal evidence, this has been indicated thus:

+[Translation of Vive l’Amour](../../season-9/meeting-89/bibo) → Miss Porden <span class="alias">(Ignoramus Bibo)</span> → <span class="name">Miss Vardill</span> <span data-tippy="Attributed to EAP but handwriting that of AJV" class="info"><i class="fa fa-info-circle" aria-hidden="true"></i></span>

 **Fidelity to Original:** Some Attic Chest members formatted their contributions to imitate printed text or scribbled notes, or to disguise their handwriting; others added illustrations.
 With a few exceptions, no attempt has been made to reproduce such embellishments.